reema-21/2022-GP1-13/motazen/README.md

 8. Help the user organize their daily routine and make progress by ranking their daily tasks.

-the application is built using Dart alongside the flutter framework.
+the application is built using [Dart](https://dart.dev/) alongside the [flutter](https://flutter.dev/) framework.
+For local storage, Motazen relies on [Isar](https://isar.dev/), and as for Database and user authentication, Motazen uses [firebase](https://firebase.google.com/).

 ## Launching instructions